 As an extension, students could plan projects to help protect bees.
 They could also research and plan their own projects, or complete one of the extension activities provided in the lesson plan.

 Students will learn to make and record observations.

-This resource would be excellent when discussing ways in which plants are important to humans and other living things as well as being able to take different points of views into consideration on this issue.
+This resource would be excellent when discussing ways in which plants are important to humans and other living things.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.

 Students will assess ways in which plants are important to humans and other living things, taking different points of views into consideration (e.g. the point of view of home builders, gardeners, nursery owners, vegetarians), and suggest ways in which humans can protect plants

 |Multiple Dimensions of Problems & Solutions||Good|

 Students will gain a better understanding of the role pollinators play in our environment.
 As well, they will get to discover which foods we eat need the help of pollinators, and therefore would affect us socially and economically if they were to disappear.